MoRel: Long-Range Flicker-Free 4D Motion Modeling via Anchor Relay-based Bidirectional Blending with Hierarchical Densification: Additional Results

 \subsection{Demo Video}

 The goal of our framework is to consistently and finely represent long-range 4D motion without underfitting or temporal flickering (Fig.~\ref{fig:figure_page1}).
 Such properties cannot be fully validated by numerical metrics alone; they must also be examined through actual rendered video results.
-To this end, we provide a \textit{demo video} of novel view synthesis results on the SelfCap$_\text{LR}$ dataset, included in the supplementary material.
+To this end, we provide a \href{https://www.youtube.com/watch?v=r8KNhreRf3Q}{demo video} of novel view synthesis results on the SelfCap$_\text{LR}$ dataset.
 We highly encourage readers to view it.